 By the end of the decade, Tate married acclaimed director Roman Polanski and was one of Hollywood’s up-and-coming young stars.
 Of course, Tate’s career is unfortunately overshadowed by her horrific, tragic death.
 In August of 1969, a nine-month pregnant Tate, along with three close friends, was brutally stabbed to death by members of the Manson cult family.
 The murders shocked the nation and have been portrayed many times in pop culture.
 Most recently, in Tarantino’s Once Upon a Time in Hollywood, although Tate has a much happier fate in the movie.

 She was killed far too early before her career truly took off, but she was one of the most gorgeous actresses to ever grace the silver screen and definitely belongs on this list.

-Ross starred in the cult classic Donnie Darko in 2001, and alongside husband Sam Elliot in 2016’s The Hero, but for the most part has largely stepped out of the limelight.
+Ross, now 83, starred in the cult classic Donnie Darko in 2001, and alongside husband Sam Elliot in 2016’s The Hero, but for the most part has largely stepped out of the limelight.
 But we’ll always remember the wedding dress donning Ross sitting in the back of the bus.
 Forever a bombshell.

 Julie Christie — with long blond hair and sparkling blue eyes — might just be the epitome of a ’60s bombshell.
 Christie exploded onto the scene with 1963’s Billy Liar.
 She followed that up with an Oscar win for 1965’s Darling.
 However, Christie wasn’t just an actress, she was an icon.